et-com/etcom/lessons/github/jekyll.md

 ## Play Time

-Let's take a few minutes to explore the jekyll-now repo, ask questions, and discover what a jekyll blog looks like.
+Let's take a few minutes to explore the jekyll-now repo, ask questions, and discover what a Jekyll blog looks like.
 Also, if you're interested check out our BU Study Group repo.

 ## Setting up Jekyll locally